5 Top Events in Mojácar for your 2024 holiday in Spain

 Top Event 1: Día de Andalucía

 Each year, on 28th February, we celebrate the main event in Andalusia, the Día de Andalucía.
 This day marks Andalusia’s vote for a Statute of an Autonomous Community back in 1980.
-The day starts with the raising of the flag, all green and white and singing the Andalusian anthem.
+The day starts with the raising of the flag, all green and white, and singing the Andalusian anthem.

 The fiesta is celebrated in two ways:

 The day is either spent meeting family and friends for lunch at someone’s house, probably somewhere in the countryside.
 The meal is always followed by drinks.
 And as one “Copa” very rarely remains alone, it tends to be quite an extended lunch.
 So, it’s not at all unusual that the remains of the lunch are then shared in the evening.
-Probably not a bad idea after all that alcohol in the afternoon… At the end of the evening, you’ll probably be hanging around suffering from sudden deafness, because Andalusian family gatherings are far from being quiet and relaxed.
+Probably not a bad idea after all that alcohol in the afternoon… At the end of the evening, you’ll likely be hanging around suffering from sudden deafness because Andalusian family gatherings are far from being quiet and relaxed.
 Or to put it in the words of a face cream packaging, the gathering would rather be refreshing and invigorating 🙂

 Top Event 2: Romeria de San Isidro